gugarosa/opfython/README.md

 ## Environment configuration

-Note that sometimes, there is a need for an additional implementation.
+Note that sometimes, there is a need for additional implementation.
 If needed, from here you will be the one to know all of its details.

 ### Ubuntu